Session Management

 Server-Side Sessions

-Server-side sessions are where all the session data is stored in an external datastore (such as Redis), and only the session ID is stored within the session cookie.
-When the server receives the session cookie, it uses the session identifier contained within the cookie to look up the complete session information from the external datastore.
-Server-side sessions are useful for applications with large sessions that can't fit within the 4KB size limit of cookies.
-Also, server-side sessions provide more control over session revocation since the sessions can easily be removed from the external datastore to invalidate the session.
-The main downside to using server-side sessions is that they add extra latency to each request to look up the session information from the external datastore.
-Furthermore, server-side sessions are also more complicated to implement since they require setting up an external datastore to persist the sessions.
+Server-side sessions store all session data in an external datastore, such as Redis, with only the session ID stored in the session cookie.
+When the server receives the session cookie, it uses the session identifier inside the cookie to retrieve the full session information from the external datastore.
+Server-side sessions are useful for applications with large sessions that exceed the 4KB cookie limit.
+They also provide greater control over session revocation, as sessions can be revoked immediately by deleting them from the external datastore.
+The main downside is that server-side sessions add extra latency to each request since they require an additional network call to fetch session data.
+Additionally, implementing server-side sessions is more complex because it involves setting up an external datastore for persistence.

 Server-side sessions